Class Information

 Aloha!
 E Komo Mai – Welcome!

+Classes are for students interested in learning the cultures taught under Hālau Ho’okahi I Ka Hula, a division of our nonprofit organization.
 Our current haumāna come from across Arizona - Casa Grande, Apache Junction, Buckeye, and Camp Verde.
 No matter where you’re from, we welcome you into our hālau ‘ohana.

 🔔 Update: